 There are myriad reasons that could warrant the need for a home visit by school representatives and practitioners, and every school will respond to such concerns differently.

 Some practitioners might arrange a series of home visits with families.
-One example might be to ensure that children are ready in the mornings and perhaps even walk them to school, thus establishing a routine that the family may later be able to take on themselves.
+One example is helping ensure that children are ready in the mornings and, if needed, walking them to school.
+This helps establish a routine that the family may later be able to continue independently.

-This information can be sourced from existing school records, other professionals who have previously worked with the family, or the telephone call that should be made to the family in advance, notifying them of the date and time of the home visit.
+A robust school home visit policy should outline these requirements clearly.
+Information can be sourced from school records, other professionals who have worked with the family, or a telephone call made in advance to confirm the date and time of the home visit.

 Initial visits

-A professional entering a property for the first time should never do so on their own – it’s important that there be at least two professionals present to assess the risk and support each other in the event of any incidents.
+A professional entering a property for the first time should never do so alone.
+There should be at least two professionals present to assess risk and support each other if an incident occurs.
+If there are any concerns about the property, the conversation should take place on the doorstep unless there is a clear reason to enter.

-Thankfully we’re not aware of any home visits that have gone wrong or given rise to a major issue of concern.
-On occasion, some practitioners have stated being uncomfortable with undertaking a home visit due to the risks involved, and instead arranged to meet families in school or passed the matter on to the police.
+Thankfully, we are not aware of any home visits that have gone seriously wrong or caused major concerns.
+Occasionally, practitioners have felt uncomfortable due to potential risks.
+In these cases, they have arranged to meet families in school instead, or passed the issue on to the police.

-From my experience as a former practitioner and now Safeguarding Manager, I’ve always been impressed by the willingness of schools to undertake joint home visits.
+From my experience as a former practitioner and now Safeguarding Manager, I have always been impressed by the willingness of schools to undertake joint home visits.
+It is a matter of reducing potential risks and ensuring that appropriate, regularly updated policies are in place to support staff effectively.

-The majority of schools will have a lone working policy of some kind; if not, that’s something they can look into.
+Most schools will have a lone working policy of some kind.
+If not, this is something they can explore as part of their wider school home visit policy.

 Common reasons for home visits